mtchavez/nnet/README.md

 * Allow multiple hidden layers
 * Write function to export weights of neural net
 * Write function to import previously known weights
+* Allow Activation functions to be set to anything

 ## License
 Written by Chavez